Trip to Andaman Islands

 Level of difficulty: Medium

-• If you are someone who wants to be in the waters but doesn’t want to get in, then this activity is particularly for you.
+If you are someone who wants to be in the waters but doesn’t want to get in, then this activity is particularly for you.
 By speed boating, you can experience the thrill but still be completely safe.
 This is the perfect water sport in Andaman Islands for you.
-While the speed boat splashes through the waters at a fast pace, you will be inside, safely and in your life jacket.
+While the speedboat splashes through the waters at a fast pace, you will be inside, safe and in your life jacket.
 Swimmer or otherwise, you just cannot miss this water activity when in Andaman Island.
 So, are you ready?

 Best place to do: Rajiv Gandhi Water Sports Complex